Pete Newell: Coaching career

 After serving in the United States Navy from 1942 to 1946, Newell was appointed head men's basketball coach at the University of San Francisco in 1946.
 During his four-year tenure at USF, Newell compiled a 70–37 record and coached the Dons to the 1949 National Invitation Tournament championship.
 In 1950 he accepted an appointment as head coach at Michigan State University, where he stayed until 1954.

 Newell returned to the West Coast in 1954 when he was hired as head coach at the University of California, Berkeley.
 Newell was very successful at Cal, compiling a record, winning four consecutive PCC/AAWU titles from 1957 to 1960, and leading the Golden Bears to two straight appearances in the NCAA tournament championship game—which they won in 1959.
 Newell himself earned national Coach of the Year honors in 1960.
 At Berkeley, he became a faculty initiate of the Nu chapter of Phi Kappa Tau fraternity where player Darrall Imhoff was a member.

 Newell also coached the U.S. men's Olympic basketball team to a gold medal in the 1960 Summer Olympics in Rome, leading a talented squad that featured future National Basketball Association (NBA) stars and Hall of Famers Walt Bellamy, Oscar Robertson, Jerry West, and Jerry Lucas.
 His win in the Olympics made him one of only three coaches to win the "Triple Crown" of NIT, NCAA, and Olympic championships.
 Newell is also known to have introduced the reverse-action offense in the late 1950s.

 After being advised by doctors to give up coaching because of stress, he served as the Athletic Director at Cal from 1960 to 1968.

 Among his various achievements includes having a slight winning record against UCLA head coach John Wooden, their head-to-head record was in Newell's favor; he is considered by some to be the greatest coach in college basketball history.

 NBA work

 After retiring from coaching, Newell served as team executive or scout for several National Basketball Association (NBA) teams.
 He served as general manager of the San Diego Rockets from 1968 to 1971, until the team was sold to Houston in June, 1971.
 After a short stint in Houston, to assist with the transfer, Pete returned to the west coast and later joined the Los Angeles Lakers.
 As general manager of the Lakers, he was instrumental in trading for star center Kareem Abdul-Jabbar from the Milwaukee Bucks.
 He served as the Director of Player Development for the NBA.
 He retired from his job as Lakers general manager in 1976 to spend more time with his ailing wife.

+Wayne Embry, who in 1994 became the first African American team president in any major sport (with the Cleveland Cavaliers), said that Newell helped with Embry's transition into the new position by being welcoming toward Embry and respecting his position, with race not being a factor in how Newell perceived him.